keith-ratcliffe/cloud-basher/_docs-latest/tour/edge-query.md

 {% include tip.html content="Use **datawaveQuery --help** for assistance" %}

-To demonstrate Query API usage, each example will show key aspects of the required curl command and the associated web service response
+More importantly, each example below will display the key aspects of the actual curl command used and also display the web service response in order to demonstrate Query API usage

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a class="noCrossRef" href="#create-query" data-toggle="tab"><b>1: Create the Query</b></a></li>